ang-zeyu/infisearch/docs/src/indexer/larger_collections.md

 - [`plLazyCacheThreshold`](../search_configuration.md#caching-options-advanced)

-  In addition to **upfront** caching of index files with the `pl_cache_threshold` indexing parameter, Morsels also persistently caches any index shard that was requested before, but fell short of the `pl_cache_threshold`.
+  In addition to **upfront** caching of index files with the `pl_cache_threshold` indexing parameter, InfiSearch also persistently caches any index shard that was requested before, but fell short of the `pl_cache_threshold`.
 - [`ignore_stop_words=false`](../language.md#stop-words)

   This option is mostly only useful when using the `small / medium` presets which generate a monolithic index.
 Ignoring stop words in this case can reduce the overall index size.